 - A desire to make the most of everything that you have

-The top portion of the milk jug isn’t going to sit upright perfectly so make sure to prop it with something.
-I used bricks, but you can use anything that you like.
+*The top portion of the jug/carton isn’t going to sit upright perfectly so make sure to prop it with something.
+I used bricks (see photo below), but you can use anything that you like.

 Fill the cement blocks with soil.
-Plant your fruits, veggies, herbs, or flowers (I suggest on plant per opening).
+Plant your fruits, veggies, herbs, or flowers (one plant per opening).
 The water will drain through the bottom & the roots can extend from the block into the ground.

 If you have an old water or feed trough, then you have the perfect potato planter!
-Just make sure that there are holes in the bottom to allow the water to drain, fill it will soil, and start planting!
+Just make sure that there are holes in the bottom to allow the water to drain (if it doesn’t have holes, use a drill to create some), fill it will soil, and start planting!

-What household items have you repurposed for planting?
+What household items will you be turning into repurposed planting containers?